Korotsu/AnimationProgramming/README.md

 4. Wait for the generation to be over
 5. Launch `Release/AnimationProgramming.exe`

+`Release/AnimationProgramming.exe` will sometimes close shortly after being launched.
+The model may also not appear sometimes.
+The same goes with the Local Windows Debugger in Visual Studio.
+Some errors may be displayed in the console, or in the editor, but these problems comes from the underlying engine.
+Check the screenshot/video folder (`Docs/Screenshots`) to see working examples.

 ## What is and is not done
 From the subject: